 - Scandinavian Architecture: - Simple lines, colors and minimal accents are used. - Steeper pitched roofs on front gables creating a taller, slenderer prominent feature. - Taller, more slender windows used to emphasize height and accentuate the front elevation features. - Minimal but strategic placement of faux wood, stone, stucco, and FCS used in contrasting colors to highlight and emphasize areas of the home. - Additional architecture features may include metal roofing accents and bold facia.

 - Modern Architecture:

+- Incorporation of strong, simple lines for roof and materials.

-- Shallow slope roofs are used. - Multiple materials are encouraged.
+- Shallow slope roofs are used.

+- Multiple materials are encouraged.